Links on Android Authority may earn us a commission. Learn more.

 Whisper of the Heart is an unpretentious coming-of-age Ghibli classic.
 It depicts teenage life and its trials honestly and without condescension.
 It gives us a glimpse into the everyday life of Japanese students, but its themes cross-cultural barriers.
 The film delicately explores teenage romance but focuses on dreams and aspirations and the real work required to achieve them.
 It is a must-watch for both Ghibli fans and first-time viewers.

-- Porco Rosso – This 1992 film takes place in an Italy run by a fascist government, and it’s up to a bounty hunter, who happens to look like a pig, to take down sky pirates.
+This 1992 film takes place in an Italy run by a fascist government, and it’s up to a bounty hunter, who happens to look like a pig, to take down sky pirates.
+This is a movie that takes on hard subject matters with some fanciful execution.

-- The Wind Rising – The 2013 movie is a look at the real life of the Japanese early aviation engineer Jiro Horikoshi.
+The 2013 movie is a look at the real life of the Japanese early aviation engineer Jiro Horikoshi, who helped to design the famous WWII fighter plane the Zero.
+It definitely an unusual choice for an animated movie’s plot.

-- Only Yesterday – A young woman takes a train into the country to visit relatives, but she soon experiences flashbacks to her childhood in this 1991 movie.
+A young woman takes a train into the country to visit relatives, but she soon experiences flashbacks to her childhood in this 1991 movie.
+As you might imagine this has a kind of dream-like look to it.

-- Ponyo – Similar to The Little Mermaid, and more recently the Disney Pixar film Luca, this 2008 movie is about a goldfish who wants to become human.
+Similar to The Little Mermaid, and more recently the Disney Pixar film Luca, this 2008 movie is about a goldfish who wants to become human.
+It an interesting take on the “fish out of water” type of storyline (no pun intended).